Michael Bloomberg: Political positions

-Bloomberg was a lifelong Democrat until 2001, when he switched to the Republican Party to run for mayor.
-He switched to an independent in 2007 and registered again as a Democrat in October 2018.
-In 2004, he endorsed the re-election of George W. Bush and spoke at the 2004 Republican National Convention.
+Bloomberg was a Democrat until 2001, when he switched to the Republican Party to run for mayor.
+He switched to an independent in 2007, and registered again as a Democrat in October 2018.
+In 2004, he endorsed the re-election of George W. Bush, and spoke at the 2004 Republican National Convention.
 He endorsed Barack Obama's re-election in 2012, endorsed Hillary Clinton in the 2016 election, and spoke at the 2016 Democratic National Convention.
+In 2008, he did not make a presidential election endorsement, but he voted for Obama, according to a 2020 statement by "Stu Loeser, a Bloomberg [2020] campaign spokesman".

 As Mayor of New York, Bloomberg supported government initiatives in public health and welfare.
 This included tobacco control efforts (including an increase in the legal age to purchase tobacco products, a ban on smoking in indoor workplaces, and an increase in the cigarette tax); the elimination of the use of artificial trans fats in restaurants; and bans on all flavored tobacco and e-cigarette products including menthol flavors.
 Bloomberg also launched an unsuccessful effort to ban on certain large (more than 16 fluid ounce) sugary sodas at restaurants and food service establishments in the city.
-These initiatives were supported by public health advocates but were criticized by some as "nanny state" policies.
+These initiatives were supported by public health advocates, but were criticized by some as "nanny state" policies.

-Over his career, Bloomberg has "mingled support for progressive causes with more conservative positions on law enforcement, business regulation and school choice."
+Over his career, Bloomberg has "mingled support for progressive causes with more conservative positions on law enforcement, business regulation, and school choice".
 Bloomberg supports gun-control measures, abortion rights, same-sex marriage, and a pathway to citizenship for illegal immigrants.
-He advocates for a public health insurance option that he has called "Medicare for all for people that are uncovered" rather than a universal single-payer healthcare system.
-He is concerned about climate change and has touted his mayoral efforts to reduce greenhouse gases.
-Bloomberg supported the Iraq War and opposed creating a timeline for withdrawing troops.
-Bloomberg has sometimes embraced the use of surveillance in efforts to deter crime and protect against terrorism.
+He advocates for a public health insurance option that he has called "Medicare for all for people that are uncovered", rather than a universal single-payer healthcare system.
+He is concerned about climate change, and has touted his mayoral efforts to reduce greenhouse gases.
+Bloomberg supported the Iraq War, and opposed creating a timeline for withdrawing troops.
+Bloomberg has sometimes embraced the use of surveillance in efforts to deter crime and protect the public against terrorism.